Don’t even think about getting store-bought eggnog this season, because now you have a recipe for eggnog that is probably a century old.

 2 to 4 cups bourbon (see above)

-1 quart whipping cream and 1 quart half and half (or any other heavy cream you might find at the farmers market)
+1 quart whipping cream and 1 quart half and half (or any other heavy cream you might find)

 Freshly grated nutmeg (or, if you’re like most people, a pinch from a jar of grated nutmeg)